concord-workflow/mica/docs/index.md

   the `AWS_REGION` environment variable will be used;
 - `secretRef` -- optional, use AWS credentials from a Concord secret.
 If not set then the `DefaultCredentialsProvider` will be used.
 See below for an example;
 - `endpoint` -- optional, overrides the S3 endpoint URI.
+The only allowed values are `localhost` or `127.0.0.1`.
+Useful only for local testing.

 Example of using Concord secrets for authentication: